nayato/kubectl-exec-priv/README.md

-# kubectl-exec-user
+# kubectl-exec-priv

 ## Overview

+Fork of [kubectl-exec-user](https://github.com/mikelorant/kubectl-exec-user) with a tweak to use `--privileged` instead of overriding user.

-Exec as a specified user into a Kubernetes container.
+Execute command as privileged in a Kubernetes container.

 This works by creating a pod on the same node as the container and mounting the docker socket into this container.
 The container runs the docker application which has access to the hosts containers and is able to use the exec command with the user flag.